 Temporarily, they work wonders and get you into a better position to escape.
 Each and every one is an intelligent, ingenious, innovative response …to an abusive situation.

 Ironically, later in life, those same, previously appropriate responses cause the exact problems they’re meant to prevent, avoid, or solve.
-I’ll give you an example:
+I’ll give you an example.

 Case Study: how being trained to mute your feelings can get you into couples therapy territory.